PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 export PATH=${PATH}:${USERPROFILE}/apache-ant-1.9.2/bin
 ```

+**NOTE:** If you already have the Android SDK, Python27, Apache ANT, or the JDK installed on your system, adjust the above path
+variables appropriately for your system configuration.

 Finally, open a Git Bash session by going to your Start Menu and typing in **git bash** and select Git Bash.

 <img src='wiki/assets/launch.png'><br>